MarceloSistos/The-Decentralized-World-App/README.md

 Some of the features and functionalities of The Decentralized World App are:

-- User authentication and registration with kyc.
+- User registration with kyc.
+- User authentication with Email/User and password or Biometrical (Face ID)
 - Proposal creation and voting system with different topics and categories.
 - Real-time voting results and verification on the blockchain.
 - User profile and settings management.